theratioproject/simple/doc/Low and High ordered variables.md

 ## Low Level vs High Level Order.
 Low level declaration looks more easy but is limited.
 Variables declared using the low level method, are limited to functionalities as they can't exhibit normal operations like `toUppercase` etc.

 Variables declared using the high order technique on the other hand, are open to various methods embedded to parent class.
-For example, a list variable declared using the high order technique exhibits function like adding, removing,
+For example, a list variable declared using the high order technique exhibits function like adding, removing, reversing and slicing etc while low level declared are not open to any function.

+### When to use either technique ?
+Low level techniques, should be used only for basic programs e.g su